Relationship between the methods of bounding time averages: Plane Couette flow

-To obtain the bound for $\dissiAve$ we will loosely follow \cite{Seis:JFM2015}, but without time averaging.
+We will loosely follow \cite{Seis:JFM2015}, but without time averaging.
 Multiplying (\ref{eqn:NSE}) by $\bu,$ taking horizontal average, integrating by parts with the periodic boundary conditions used, integrating with respect to $z$ and using the boundary conditions gives the energy equation

 which corresponds to\ (3.5) in\ \cite{Seis:JFM2015} in the sense that it becomes \ (3.5) in\ \cite{Seis:JFM2015} after time averaging.

 Taking the horizontal average of the $x$-component of (\ref{eqn:NSE}) gives\footnote{This is the well-known Reynolds-averaged Navier-Stokes equation for a unidirectional mean flow depending on one coordinate.}